Categories

 When an adult buys a main meal

 If you dine in at a Flaming Grill (find your nearest), a child can eat for free when an adult buys a main meal.
-The deal is running over the Easter holidays on weekdays only from Monday 30 March to Friday 17 April.
+The deal is running over the Easter holidays on weekdays only until Friday 17 April.

 With this deal, a child (aged 12 and under) can choose one free 'little appetites' meal (normally £3.99) and a free dessert (normally £1.99), when an adult purchases a main meal (normally £8.79 to £16.69).
 Prices can vary depending on location.